UCSD-ECEMAE-148/148-fall-2025-final-project-fall-2025-final-project-team-1/README.md

 launch_robojeep
 ```

 That's it!
-The vehicle is now ready for teleoperation.
+The vehicle is now ready for being controlled with the remote control.

 ---